turingschool/career-development-curriculum-site/module_two/mod2_week5.md

 ---
 layout: page
-title: Resume Workshop - Week 5
+title: Mod 2 Week 5
 ---

 [Update with prompts around job search strategies, using the resources on CD site, and how to project manage your job search.]